Vietnam

 Bun thit nuong food in hoi an

-When I think about the food I had in Hoi An, the flavors of a bowl of bún thịt nướng always come to mind.
+When I think about the food I had in Hoi An, the flavours of a bowl of bún thịt nướng always come to mind.
 This ‘salad’ of BBQ sliced pork served over greens and cold rice noodles is popular all over Vietnam, even though it’s not specifically from Hoi An, and it’s a must-have whenever you’re here!

 Bún thịt nướng is a textural delight.
 The soft noodles, the refreshing sauce, and the crunchy vegetables create a perfect balance.
 I absolutely loved it.
-This dish combines white vermicelli rice noodles, freshly chopped lettuce, sliced cucumber, beansprouts, pickled daikon, basil, chopped peanuts, and mint.
+This dish combines white vermicelli rice noodles, freshly chopped lettuce, sliced cucumber, bean sprouts, pickled daikon, basil, chopped peanuts, and mint.

-7. Rau Muống Xào Tỏi (Stir Fried Morning Glory with Garlic)
+7. Rau Muống Xào Tỏi (Stir-Fried Morning Glory with Garlic)

 food in hoi an

 Growing up in Kolkata, West Bengal, I’ve been eating a leafy vegetable called ‘kolmi saag’ (water spinach) since I was a kid.
 To my surprise, I found it in Hoi An.
-Almost every restaurant had it on their menu, and I soon realized that ‘morning glory,’ as they call it, is an integral part of their diet.
+Almost every restaurant had it on their menu, and I soon realised that ‘morning glory,’ as they call it, is an integral part of their diet.

 1. Herbal Iced Tea at Mót Hội An